hal/elemento/README.md

 </html>
 ```

 The HTML is enriched with `data-element` attributes.
 Elemento needs these attributes to select the root element and to map specific HTML elements to fields in the template class.
-To use the `<section/>` element as a template you need to create an abstract class and annotate it with `@Templated`:
+To create a template class which maps to the `<section/>` element, create an abstract class and annotate it with `@Templated`:

 ```java
 @Templated("Todo.html#todos")
 abstract class ApplicationElement implements IsElement {

     static ApplicationElement create() {
         return new Templated_ApplicationElement();
     }